CondensedMilk7/primordial-soup-static/src/articles/alternate-unconscious-uznadzes-theory-of-set.md

 ## 5.2 Objective Factor: Situation

 When we talk about _situation_ in set psychology, we have in mind the relevant part of the environment that makes gratification of the need possible.
-A need on its own can not be satisfied without the object given in the environment but the need becomes individually “defined” when it can be gratified through a certain situation.
+A need on its own can not be satisfied without the object given in the environment and the need becomes individually “defined” when it can be gratified through a certain situation.

 > “When there are no respective situations for individual’s needs, the tendencies towards activities that are contained in those needs remain in a passive, inactive state.”(Nadirashvili, 1983, p.210)